Taliban advances: Why are Afghans so skeptical about Pakistan? | DW | 07.07.2021

-The Afghan media is extremely critical of Pakistan's alleged support to the Taliban, who are gaining strength amid the withdrawal of NATO troops from Afghanistan.
+Afghan media are extremely critical of Pakistan's alleged support for the Taliban, who are gaining strength amid the withdrawal of NATO troops from Afghanistan.

-These are not new accusations; Afghan officials have long maintained that Pakistan provides shelter and military support to the Taliban.
-But as the US is ending its two-decade-long war in Afghanistan, Pakistan's alleged interference in Afghanistan has become a major topic of discussion in the Afghan media.
+These are not new accusations: Afghan officials have long maintained that Pakistan provides shelter and military support to the Taliban.
+But as the US is ending its two-decade war in Afghanistan, Pakistan's alleged interference in Afghanistan has become a major topic of discussion in the Afghan media.

-"The Taliban do not have any plan for Afghanistan, and we are not ready to accept Pakistan's plan," he added.
+"The Taliban do not have any plan for Afghanistan, and we are not ready to accept Pakistan's plan," he said.

-Pakistan denies allegations that it supports the Taliban, but many Afghans are not ready to believe it.
+Pakistan denies allegations that it supports the Taliban, but many Afghans are not ready to believe the official stance.
 Pakistani officials, thus, find it challenging to shape the narrative and convince the Afghan media.

-Last month, Pakistan's Foreign Minister Shah Mahmood Qureshi appeared on an Afghan TV show to allay concerns about his country, but it put him in an awkward position.
+Last month, Pakistani Foreign Minister Shah Mahmood Qureshi appeared on an Afghan TV show to allay concerns about his country, but it put him in an awkward position.

 The show host asked whether Qureshi knew that some Taliban commanders were based in Pakistan, to which the foreign minister replied that he was not aware of it.
 The presenter then said that Shaikh Hakim, a Taliban peace negotiator in Qatar, had traveled to Pakistan to consult the group's leader about the peace process.